 While many people start a home-based business thinking that they'll be able to spend more time with their family than they would otherwise, the lack of separation between your business and personal life can seriously interfere with family activities.
 How will you keep your family life and your work life separate and how much time can you realistically devote to both?

 You also have to consider everyone's expectations.
 Will you expect your family members to pitch in and help with your business?
 How will your family members feel about this?
 Discuss your home business plans and expectations with your family first, and find out whether or not they're prepared to actively support your business.
-How to Run a Successful Home-Based Business With Kids provides tips on how to mesh your family and your business successfully.

 Your Work Style